NHSDigital/bcss-playwright/docs/utility-guides/CalendarPicker.md

 #### How This Function Works

 1. This calls the `format_date` method from DateTimeUtils to get the date in the correct format.
-   1. As the formatting for the python datetime function differes between operating systems, there is a check first to see what OS is in use.
+   1. As the formatting for the datetime function differes between operating systems, there is a check first to see what OS is in use.
    2. From here it calls the correct formatting option.
 2. Once the date is formatted correctly it enters it into the provided locator.

 ### V1 Calendar Picker

-This is called to select a date from the V1 calender picker, which can be seen on the Subject Screening Search page.
+This is called to select a date from the V1 calendar picker, which can be seen on the Subject Screening Search page.

 #### Required Arguments